 Ideally, eat at least 3 to 5 servings of vegetables a day.

-If you are not a vegetarian, eating organ meats and bone broth has some health benefits.
+If you are not a vegetarian, eating organ meats and bone broth has health benefits.

-Obviously, each person is different, since some people have certain allergies and food intolerances, and if someone is dealing with a leaky gut, they may not be able to eat nuts and seeds, as well as some other foods.
+Each person is different since some people have specific allergies and food intolerances, and if someone is dealing with a leaky gut, they may not be able to eat nuts and seeds, as well as some other foods.

 As for your thyroid diet, you should try to eat lots of vegetables, ideally eating twice as many vegetables as fruits.

-If you’re not a vegetarian, eating organic chicken and turkey is fine, and some wild fish in moderation are fine too.
-I mentioned the viscera and bone broth earlier, since these are healthy options.
+Eating organic chicken and turkey is fine if you’re not a vegetarian, and some wild fish in moderation is delicate.
+I mentioned the viscera and bone broth earlier since these are healthy options.

-Some people want to know if they can eat beef and, in most cases, it’s okay to eat a couple servings of organic grass-fed beef per week (and if it’s not organic, make sure they feed on grass ).
+Some people want to know if they can eat beef and, in most cases, it’s OK to eat a couple of servings of organic grass-fed meat per week (and if it’s not organic, make sure they feed on grass ).

-The nuts and the raw seeds are fine, although you do not want to exaggerate either.
-And if you have a leaky gut, you’ll want to avoid all the nuts, seeds and legumes.
+The nuts and the raw seeds are acceptable, although you do not want to exaggerate.
+And if you have a leaky gut, you’ll want to avoid all the nuts, grains, and legumes.

-And if you’re worried about lectins and phytic acid, you can ferment and soak beans, nuts and seeds.
-Although I just mentioned the rice, you will notice that the diet I listed did not include any grain.
+And if you’re worried about lectins and phytic acid, you can ferment and soak beans, nuts, and seeds.
+Although I mentioned the rice, you will notice that the diet I listed did not include any grain.